masone85/masone85/README.md

 ### 👋 Hi, I’m Emily! <br/>

-I started learning to code through curiosity and just as a hobby.
-Now I'm upskilling myself to jump into a complete career change!

-👩‍💻 My front-end journey began with [SheCodes](https://www.shecodes.io/users/55813-emily-mason), which I found so much fun and have continued my learning journey with Matt and the team.
-I would love an internship, or junior role (if such a thing exists for mature students) to hone my skills in the workplace and put my imagination and problem solving skills to good use in web sites, apps and maybe one day games.<br/>
+A curious and creative problem-solver transitioning into a tech career after discovering my passion for coding.
+What began as a hobby has transformed into a journey of upskilling and embracing a new professional path in technology.

+👩‍💻 My front-end development journey started with SheCodes, where I built a strong foundation in HTML, CSS, JavaScript, and responsive design.
+I’m continuing to expand my skills, aiming to contribute to innovative web and app projects while exploring exciting possibilities in tech.
+My ultimate goal is to create impactful user experiences and, perhaps one day, delve into game development.

+🚀 I’m eager to take on a dynamic role where I can put my imagination, technical knowledge, and problem-solving abilities to good use.
+Whether it’s in client-focused solutions, tech consulting, or collaborative development teams, I’m ready to grow and contribute to projects that make a difference.

-🤓 I’ve recently relocated from the UK to sunny Spain, when I'm not on the beach, I'm gaming, moderating, or experimenting with new ideas for my [online shop](https://supersoniceuro.etsy.com).<br/>
+🌞 Recently relocated from the UK to sunny Spain, I balance my time between exploring the beautiful coastline, gaming, moderating online communities, and experimenting with ideas for my online shop.

-📫 How to reach me masone85@gmail.com <br/>
+📫 Let’s connect: masone85@gmail.com